fisher1916/ETL-pipeline/README.md

-# Bootcamp-ETL-Project
+# ETL-Pipeline

 ## Summary

-Knowing that mortality rates are at the forefront of current events, we extracted Medicare information and population data for use in future projects.
-Our goal was to familiarize ourselves with the extract, transform and load processes.
+Knowing that mortality rates are at the forefront of current events, we extracted Medicare information and population data for use in future projects and analysis.
+Our goal here is to extract, transform and load the data.

 ## Data